catlinman/neko-config/sublime/README.md

 ## Installation ##

+Before doing anything else, make sure you have installed *Package Control* by opening your command palette (`Cmd/Ctrl+Shift+P`) and selecting *Install Pacakge Control*.
+After that, to avoid too many error messages, close all open files and then close Sublime.

-Open your package directory by going to *Tools > Browse packages*.
+Open your package directory by going to *Preferences > Browse packages*.
 From there, replace your the contents of the *User* directory with those from this repository.
-These settings were exported using the SyncSettings package.
-You can import them using it as well.
-If all else fails just download the packages manually via package control and then replace their configurations with these.
+The next time you open up Sublime, package control should automatically install the packages and replace their configurations with these.